Hosting and bandwidth provided by MacAce.net.

 Identification Differences

-Everyi.com's Ultimate iLookup feature also can identify these iPhone models by EMC number, order number (referred to as "model" in software), and the last three characters of their serial numbers as well.
+Everyi.com's Ultimate iLookup also can identify these iPhone models by EMC Number and their Serial Numbers, as well.

 External Differences